vseryakov/backendjs/README.md

         - Line2: the host, followed by a newline.
         - Line3: The request URI (/), followed by a newline.
         - Line4: The sorted and joined query parameters as one string, followed by a newline.
-        - Line5: The expires value or empty string, followed by a newline.
+        - Line5: The expiration value in milliseconds, required
-        - Line6: The checksum(SHA1) or empty string, followed by a newline.
     * Computed HMAC-SHA1 digest from the canonical string and encode it as BASE64 string, preserve trailing = if any
     * Form BK-Signature HTTP header as the following:
         - The header string consist of multiple fields separated by pipe |
-            - Field1: Signature version, 1,2,3,4, the difference is what kind of id is used for signing the canonical string:
+            - Field1: Signature version:
-                - version 1, id returned by /account/add
+                - version 1, normal signature
-                - version 2, account email
-                - version 3, account email signed as BASE64(HMAC-SHA1(secret, email))
-                - version 4, the same as version 3 but it is used in session cookies, not headers
+                - version 2, only used in session cookies, not headers
             - Field2: Application version or other ap specific data
-            - Field3: account email or id depending on signature version
+            - Field3: account login name or whatever it might be in the login column
             - Field4: HMAC-SHA1 digest from the canonical string
-            - Field5: expiration value in milliseconds or empty string
+            - Field5: expiration value in milliseconds
-            - Field6: checksum or empty string
-            - Field7: empty, reserved for future use
+            - Field6: empty, reserved for future use

 The resulting signature is sent as HTTP header bk-signature: string